 How to Choose a Graduate Training Program

 You should begin by seeking advice from I-O psychology faculty (if there are any) or other faculty members at your undergraduate school.
-We hope you will also use SIOP’s searchable database, Graduate Training Programs in Industrial and Organizational Psychology and Related Fields, as well as the Guidelines for Education and Training in Industrial-Organizational Psychology, both listed below this article on the SIOP Graduate Training Programs page.
+We hope you will also use SIOP’s searchable database, Graduate Training Programs in Industrial and Organizational Psychology and Related Fields, as well as the Guidelines for Education and Training in Industrial-Organizational Psychology.
 Each program listed in the searchable database has the name of a person you can contact to get more information.
 You may want to contact each program for up-to-date information.
 We encourage you to consider the issues listed below when deciding between programs, and you may want to refer to the information below when you talk with faculty members about their particular program.

 Potential Criteria and Questions You Should ask About I-O Psychology Graduate Programs